ezramizrahi/ritz-scrape/README.md

 Scraper for my local movie theatre.
 Scrapes movies, showtimes, and then grabs genres (from TMDB).
+A lot of this is overkill - it doesn't really need to be run in Docker.
+We definitely don't need Prometheus.
+Both of these are included for learning purposes.

 ## How it works
 Scrapes movie titles and showtimes from the "now showing" section of my local movie theatre.

 I then search for the movie using using TMDB's api (https://api.themoviedb.org/3/search/movie) - this returns an array of objects with titles similar to our query title.